languagecodec/languagecodec.github.io/index.md

 </style>

 <p>&nbsp;</p>
-1. He felt above him the vast indifferent dome and the calm processes of the heavenly bodies; and the earth beneath him, the earth that had borne him, had taken him to her breast.<br>
+1.He felt above him the vast indifferent dome and the calm processes of the heavenly bodies; and the earth beneath him, the earth that had borne him, had taken him to her breast.<br>
 <table>
     <tr>
         <th> GT</th>